New Reduced HARVANTA Rate Recommendation for Colorado Potato Beetle ControlPOSTED AT 8:00 AM ON June 14, 2021

 “The active ingredient in HARVANTA is CYCLAPRYN, which utilizes less active ingredient per acre than most other diamide insecticides,” said Eric Tedford, field R&D manager for Summit Agro.
 “This is supported by field data showing the effectiveness of HARVANTA at low rates versus standard treatments for Colorado potato beetle.”

-The HARVANTA 2(ee) recommendation applies to key potato production states, specifically, California, Colorado, Florida, Idaho, Maine, Michigan, Minnesota, Nebraska, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Virginia, Washington and Wisconsin.
+The HARVANTA 2(ee) recommendation applies to key potato production states, specifically, California, Colorado, Florida, Idaho, Maine, Massachusetts, Michigan, Minnesota, Nebraska, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Rhode Island, Virginia, Washington and Wisconsin.

 Always read and follow label directions.